VIPs facilitated on London-Islamabad flight while others left stranded

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: Since April 9, the Pakistan International Airlines (PIA) has not taken any passengers — stranded in Britain because of the coronavirus pandemic — back to Pakistan.
-The April 9 flight had flown members of a federal minister from London to Islamabad.
+LONDON: Since April 09, the Pakistan International Airlines (PIA) has not taken any passengers -- stranded in Britain because of the coronavirus pandemic -- back to Pakistan.
+The April 09 flight had flown family members of a federal minister from London to Islamabad.

-Sources in PIA have also confirmed that special arrangements were made for the April 9 flight because three family members of a government minister and other "dignitaries" were stranded in London and needed to return at any cost.

-“All the plugs were pulled out and special arrangements were made for that flight to take passengers from the Heathrow Airport in London to Islamabad Airport in Pakistan because family members of a minister and some other dignitaries wanted to leave London on an urgent basis,” said the source, pleading anonymity.
+“All the plugs were pulled out and special arrangements were made for thatflight to take passengers from the Heathrow Airport in London to Islamabad Airport in Pakistan because family members of a minister and some other dignitaries wanted to leave London on an urgent basis,” said the sources, pleading anonymity.

 Since then there have been several “ferry” flights to Pakistan from London, but no passengers have been taken by PIA based on the pretext that there are no quarantine arrangements at Pakistani airports at the moment, and PIA staff have asked for better virus protection.

-The PIA source said that around 150 passengers were taken on the April 9 flight, and the remaining seats, after the VIPs had been accommodated, were kept empty to maintain social distancing.
+A PIA source said that around 150 passengers were taken on the April 09 flight, and the remaining seats, after the VIPs had been accommodated, were kept empty to maintain social distancing.

-A spokesman of Pakistan High Commission confirmed that it had passed lists of stranded passengers to the PIA.
-"Only those passengers were added in the list who were recommended by Ministry of Foreign Affairs and PIA’s head office," the spokesman added.
+A spokesman for the Pakistan High Commission confirmed that it had passed lists of stranded passengers to the PIA.
+“Only those passengers were added in the list who were recommended by the Ministry of Foreign Affairs and PIA’s head office,” the spokesman added.

 Many of the Pakistanis stranded in Britain are short-term travellers, and vulnerable people, including the elderly and the sick, and also students whose original flights got cancelled when Pakistan closed its airspace on March 21.

-The Civil Aviation Authority had initially planned to close the airspace till April 4, but as of the filing of this story, commercial flights have not been allowed to fly to and from Pakistan.
+The Civil Aviation Authority (CAA) had initially planned to close the airspace till April 04, but as of the filing of this story, commercial flights have not been allowed to fly to and from Pakistan.

 Passengers whose flights have been cancelled have criticised the government for flying empty flights back to Pakistan from the UK when even a single flight from London would be enough to accommodate all stranded Pakistanis in London.